kaimuzx78/gantt_chart_macker/README.md

 2. Upload a `.txt` file containing project data when prompted.

 ## Upload Raw Data (.txt file)
-## Note : Do not Upload the Save data Make Chages in table Then uplaod
+## Note : Do not Upload the Same data file Make Chages in Date and table Then uplaod

 1. Open Notepad and enter data in the following format.
 2. Save the file as `data.txt`.